Echo226/dataviz-usa-airlines-performance/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

-- How does USA carriers' on-time performance vary over time?
+- How does USA flights' on-time performance vary over time?
 - What are the top-5 busiest flights for different airports?
 - How are the top-5 busiest flights perform for different airports?